Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Problem Setup

-\begin{lemma} The Markov VCG mechanism satisfies the following desiderata in mechanism design: \begin{enumerate} \item\textit{Truthfulness}: A mechanism is truthful if the utility $u_{i}$ of agent $i$ is maximized when, regardless of other agents' bids, agent $i$ reports her rewards truthfully. \item\textit{Individual rationality}: A mechanism is individually rational, if it charges an agent no more than her bid, or equivalently, the utility $u_{i}$ of agent $i$ is non-negative, when agent $i$ is truthful. \item\textit{Efficiency}: A mechanism is efficient, if the mechanism maximizes the welfare when all agents are truthful. \end{enumerate} An agent is truthful if this agent submits her reward functions and bids truthfully. \end{lemma} \begin{proof} The detailed proof for these three properties can be found in Appendix B of~\citet{lyu2022pessimism}.
-We also include a sketch of the proof in Appendix \ref{sec:proof_sketch_of_lemma_markov_vcg_mechanism} for completeness. \end{proof}

-\textbf{Mechanism Design with Unknown MDP.} Consider the case where the agents' value functions and the MDP's transition kernel are unknown and the procedure is repeated for multiple rounds.
-We denote the sum of the utilities of agent $i$ and the mechanism respectively over $T$ rounds with $U_{i T}$ and $U_{0 T}$, that is, $U_{i T}=\sum_{t=1}^{T}u_{i t}$ and $U_{0 T}=\sum_{t=1}^{T}u_{0 t}$.
-An agent participates in the mechanism in one of the following ways: \begin{enumerate}[leftmargin=*,itemsep=0pt,parsep=1pt] \item \textit{By bids}: Ahead of time, they may submit bids $b_{i}=\{b_{i h}\}_{h=1}^{H}$, where for each $h\in[H]$, $b_{i h}:\cS\times\cA\mapsto[0,1]$ maps a given state-action pair to a number in $[0,1]$ (not necessarily truthful).
+\begin{lemma} The Markov VCG mechanism satisfies the following desiderata in mechanism design: \begin{enumerate} [leftmargin=*,itemsep=0pt,parsep=1pt] \item\textit{Truthfulness}: A mechanism is truthful if the utility $u_{i}$ of agent $i$ is maximized when, regardless of other agents' reported rewards, agent $i$ reports her rewards truthfully. \item\textit{Individual rationality}: A mechanism is individually rational if the utility $u_{i}$ of agent $i$ is non-negative when agent $i$ is truthful. \item\textit{Efficiency}: A mechanism is efficient if the mechanism maximizes the welfare when all agents are truthful. \end{enumerate} An agent is truthful if she submits her reward functions truthfully. \end{lemma} Please see Appendix \ref{sec:proof_sketch_of_lemma_markov_vcg_mechanism} for the proof.
+Our proposed pricing formula $p_{i *}:=V_{1}^{\pi_{*}^{-i}}(x_{1};R^{-i})-V_{1}^{\pi_{*}}(x_{1};R^{-i})$ is not the only pricing rule that ensures Lemma~\ref{lemma:Markov VCG mechanism}.
+Nevertheless, our proposed algorithm can be generalized to any pricing rule of the form $p_{i}' = V_{1}^{\pi^{-i}}(x_{1};R^{-i})-V_{1}^{\pi_{*}}(x_{1};R^{-i})$, where $\pi^{-i}$ is not necessarily the $\pi_*^{-i}$ defined above, but can be any arbitrary policy independent of agent $i$.
+Intuitively, as our algorithm makes use of reward-free exploration, we can sufficiently accurately estimate the value functions for arbitrary policies, including both $\pi^{-i}$ and $\pi_*^{-i}$.
+Consequently, our approach can be extended to a general class of pricing functions that use different policies' value functions as prices. \paragraph{Mechanism Design with an Unknown MDP.} Consider the setting where the agents' value functions and the MDP's transition kernel are unknown, and the procedure is repeated for multiple rounds.
+At round $t$, the mechanism choose a policy $\pi^t$ and set prices $\{p_{i t}\}_{i=1}^{n}$ for the agents.
+Following Equations \eqref{eq:utilityi} and \eqref{eq:utility0}, the utilities of agent $i$ and the seller at round $t$ are